-One of the most famous (and romantic) landmarks in the world, the Eiffel Tower, has provided festive lighting for many years and has had incandescent lamps, neon lights, sodium lamps, high pressure lamps and now it’s lit with LEDs.
+One of the most famous (and romantic) landmarks in the world, the Eiffel Tower, has provided festive lighting for many years and has had incandescent lamps, neon lights, sodium lamps, high-pressure lamps and now it’s lit with LED light bulbs.

-The Eiffel Tower has had a long history in lighting and we’ve picked our favourite:
+The Eiffel Tower has had a long history of lighting and we’ve picked our favourite:

-In 1985 – On New Year’s Eve the Eiffel Tower was lit up by 350 high pressure sodium bulbs which gave the tower the gold toned look it still has now
+On New Year’s Eve the Eiffel Tower was lit up by 350 high-pressure sodium light bulbs which gave the tower the gold-toned look it still has now

 If you have any favourite Eiffel Tower light shows not mentioned above, please feel free to share yours in the comments below.